We encourage Local Drug Action Teams to link with existing programs that have been shown to work.

-Review the 'Determine the resources required' section on this page and Measure your success for insight into what is required when developing new approaches.
+Review the 'Determine the resources required' section on this page and Map your steps for insight into what is required when developing new approaches.

 Due to the limited number of quality programs available, and the need for tailored approaches, many Local Drug Action Teams will work with community organisations to develop and deliver a targeted program for their community.